 The Doctoral Fellowship supports students through the research and writing stages of their dissertations.
-Both fellowships are awarded on the basis of demonstrated academic promise and how closely their scholarly interests fit with the Institute’s research priorities.
+Fellowships are awarded on the basis of demonstrated academic promise and how closely their scholarly interests fit with the Institute’s research priorities.
 Doctoral Fellowships carry a stipend of $25,000 per year.
 The fellow must be in residence during their fellowship and attend all Institute events.

 U.Va.
 Faculty Fellowships